basho/basho_docs/content/riak/kv/2.2.6/developing/data-types/gsets.md

 Using sets involves creating a bucket/key pair to house a gset and running gset-specific operations on that pair.

-Here is the general syntax for creating a bucket type/bucket/key combination to handle a set:
+Here is the general syntax for creating a bucket type/bucket/key combination to handle a gset:

 ```java
 // In the Java client, a bucket/bucket type combination is specified